SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Creating an application

-Assume that you are developing a web application using Bitbucket as code repository.
+Assume that you are developing a web application, using Bitbucket as code repository.
 In this case, exposing the application through Cumulocity can be done as follows:

 * Click on "Add application".
 * Click on "HTTP(S) proxy".